iximiuz/awesome-container-tinkering/RUNTIMES.md

 ### cdebug

-<a href="https://github.com/iximiuz/cdebug">cdebug</a> - "an experimental container debugger."
+<a href="https://github.com/iximiuz/cdebug">cdebug</a> - "a swiss army knife of container debugging."

-The `cdebug exec` command is some sort of crossbreeding of `docker exec` and `kubectl debug` commands.
-You point the tool at a running container, say what toolkit image to use, and it starts a debugging "sidecar" container that feels like a regular `docker exec` session.
+The `cdebug exec` command is a crossbreeding of `docker exec` and `kubectl debug` commands.
+You point the tool at a running container, say what toolkit image to use, and it starts a debugging "sidecar" container that feels like a regular `docker exec` session (i.e., shares most of the target container's namespaces and has the same rootfs).

+The `cdebug port-forward` command is another crossbreeding - this time it's `kubectl port-forward` and `ssh -L|-R`.
+With `cdebug port-forward -L` you can forward traffic destined to a host's port to an arbitrary container port even if it wasn't published or the target container is listening on localhost.
+With `cdebug port-forward -R` (coming soon) you can expose any endpoints accessible from your host back to the container' or Kubernetes network.

 ### debug-ctr

 <a href="https://github.com/felipecruz91/debug-ctr">debug-ctr</a> - "Commandline tool for interactive container troubleshooting."

 A debugger that creates a new container out of the original container with the toolkit mounted in a volume.

+### docker-debug

+<a href="https://github.com/zeromake/docker-debug">docker-debug</a> - "use new container attach on already container go on debug."

+Start a new container with an image of choice (`nicolaka/netshoot` by default) that shares (some of) the target container's namesapces.
+Much like `cdebug exec` but with no `chroot` magic and supports only Docker as a container runtime.

 ### docker-opener